dellius-alexander/tensorflow/README.md

 - Open a terminal in your vscode project setup your virtual environment
     - Method 1: simple command line definition

         ```bash
         # Create python virtual environment and capture the setup logs to verify all installed packages later
          conda create --prefix=${PWD}/my_venv python=3.8 anaconda tensorflow | tee ./logs/conda-venv-install.log
         ```

-    - Method 2: create an `env.yaml` file and define your python environment.
+    - Method 2: create an `env.yaml` configuration file and define your python environment.
 It should look like this.

         ```yaml
         name: my_venv